 Luc Besson

 Over the years I came to realize that Four-Dimensional time could be used as a metaphor for Consciousness.
-My video, A Seekers Guide to the Fourth Dimension, illustrates this concept.
+My YouTube video, A Seekers Guide to the Fourth Dimension, illustrates this concept.

 The road to connecting with Oneness requires a meeting place where logic and intuition intertwine.
 This connection emerges in Time or Timing and it seemed to work for me as a tool in discovering Oneness.
 Time is an intricate subject incorporating a significant portion of our existence.
 To best approach this discussion of time I found it useful to utilize dimensionality as a workable metaphor.

 We live in a three-dimensional world.
 For most of us, this is what we would call reality.
 Our entire existence exists within the boundaries of what we know as the three dimensions - our universe, our bodies, even our thoughts.
-We also know that in this dimension there are rules subject to beginnings and endings, laws of nature that cannot be changed, only altered.
+We also know that in this dimension there are rules subject to beginnings and endings, laws of nature which cannot be changed, only altered.
 In the third dimension, most of us are bound by the limitations of time represented by clocks and calendars.
 In this dimension there is a beginning and an end, we are born and we die.
 In this dimension, as individuals, we are ruled by the Ego - it defines us, it regulates us, and in most cases, it rules us.
 The Ego only exists within the confines of three-dimensional time.
-If we are fortunate, the ego serves us and provides us with our ultimate goal – peace of mind.
+If we are fortunate, the Ego serves us and provides us with our ultimate goal – peace of mind.
 But do we really have that?
-Does our ego truly serve?
+Does our Ego truly serve our best interests?
 And do the boundaries of time fully suffice in all life situations?
+Well, there is another form of time and it exists in the next sequential realm - the fourth dimension.

-Examples of four dimensionality in everyday life
+Examples of four dimensionality in everyday life:

 Coincidence